 Dr Georgie Wellock Research Software Engineer

-Georgie is a member of the ARC team, splitting her time between the STOP project in the Department for Health and helping with software workshops and training.
+Georgie works on the STOP project in the Department for Health and delivers research software training.

 Georgie's work at the STOP project involves collecting and analysing social media data to answer research questions regarding tobacco industry's influence in policy.

-Georgie is interested in making computing and software development accessible to researchers who ordinarily wouldn't have use ARC in their work.
+Georgie is interested in making computing and software development accessible to researchers who ordinarily wouldn't have use research computing in their work.